clehner/ssb-git-repo/README.md

 - `refs`: updates to the repo's refs. a map of ref names to git sha1 hashes. e.g. `{ 'refs/heads/master': commitId }`
-- `objects`: git objects being added to the repo. maps git sha1 hashes to object info.
+- `objects`: git objects being added to the repo.
   - `object.type`: one of `["commit", "tree", "blob", "tag"]`
   - `object.length`: size in bytes of the git object
+  - `object.sha1`: SHA1 hash of the git object
   - `object.link`: id of the ssb blob containing the git object's data.

 ## TODO